Here are a few pictures of some of the projects that I have undertaken

 Wildlife Paradise Garden

 From a small and bare urban courtyard, to a lush haven, this has been one of my biggest projects to date.
-Almost every element of this garden design had wildlife an environment in mind, with the raised wildlife friendly pond as the focal point.
+Almost every element of this garden design had wildlife and the environment in mind, with the raised wildlife friendly pond as the focal point.
 Other features include a reclaimed wood store with green roof, insect friendly planting, and a vegetable growing area.

-I have tried to create an urban garden that is as self sustainable as possible.
+I have tried to create an urban garden that is as self-sustainable as possible.
 Installing a water butt means less tap water is used and making a nettle fertiliser station means the garden can be fed organically.
 A cold frame means salad and veg can be sown and grown almost all year round.

 Bug hotels and bird feeders have also been installed.
 The pond has an access and exit point for aquatic life and the walls are built with recessed pointing to attract all the little critters.

 The aim of this project was to create a multifunctional space out of a small front garden.
 The main features of the new garden include larger planting beds, a hidden bin storage space, a mini seating spot and two sandstone paths.
 The garden also has wooden wall planters and even a wildlife friendly minature pond.

 The use of a diagonal path allows for deeper, easy to access planting beds, which gives the illusion that the space is larger than it actually is.
 The path leads you to a seating spot, the pond and the bin storage area, meaning the whole space will frequently be used.